BradLarson/GPUImage/README.md

 - **GPUImageScreenBlendFilter**: Applies a screen blend of two images

+- **GPUImageExclusionBlendFilter**: Applies an exclusion blend of two images

+- **GPUImageDifferenceBlendFilter**: Applies a difference blend of two images

+- **GPUImageHardLightBlendFilter**: Applies a hard light blend of two images

+- **GPUImageSoftLightBlendFilter**: Applies a soft light blend of two images

 ### Visual effects ###

 - **GPUImagePixellateFilter**: Applies a pixellation effect on an image or video